squaressolutions/soms/README.md

 # SOMS - Security and Organization Management Syste

 This is the foundation of a Security and Organisation Management System.
 The skeleton of the structure of the system has been developed where security and database access are in place.
+It was developed with Spring Boot, Spring Security, Spring MVC, Spring XML, Thymeleaf and JeasyUI technologies.

 No part of this software or its associated components may be copied, reproduced, rented or sold to any person or corporation without prior written approval of Squares Solutions Company.